 Birds of King Island

-Situated within both international and national migratory flight paths and often acting as a refuge for vagrant species, you may well find yourself visiting alongside the world's rarest bird: the Orange-bellied Parrot.
-Its incredible diversity, with over 200 species recorded, is concentrated on a manageable area of just over 1000 square kilometres.
-You can cover farmland, wetland, pristine beaches, bush and forests easily within a small time frame.
-Migratory birds breeding on the island range from the Short-tailed Shearwater, the tiny Fairy Tern to the Satin Flycatcher and Flame Robin.
-Summer visitors include Ruddy Turnstones and Sandlerlings on the beaches while the Double-banded Plover escapes from the cold of the New Zealand winter and over-winters on the comparatively mild King Island.
+Situated within both international and national migratory flight paths and often acting as a refuge for vagrant species, you can find a wide variety of birds on King Island, from the Bass Strait migrants such as the Orange-bellied Parrot and Satin Flycatcher to pelagic breeding migrants such as the Short-tailed Shearwater and the tiny Fairy Tern.
+Summer visitors include Ruddy Turnstones and Red-necked Stints on the beaches while the Double-banded Plover escapes from the bitter cold of the New Zealand Southern Alps where they breed to over-winter on the comparatively mild King Island.